-Legally Establishing Paternity and Why it Matters
+Establishing Paternity in AZ and Why it Matters | Hildebrand Law, PC

 Additionally, you may not be aware of all the nuances involved in legally establishing paternity.
 Even if you have had involvement with paternity proceedings in another state, the laws can vary state by state.
 Whether this is your first experience with legal paternity or you’re new to Arizona with an ongoing paternity case, it is best to seek the counsel of an attorney who is well-versed in your state’s paternity laws.

-At Hildebrand Law, our attorney’s specialize in Arizona family law, including matters of paternity and father’s rights.
-If you are a mother or father looking for more information about how paternity matters are settled within the state of Arizona, contact our team of professionals to request a consultation!
+At Hildebrand Law, PC, our attorneys specialize in Arizona family law, including matters of paternity and father’s rights.
+If you are a mother or father looking for more information about how paternity cases are settled within the state of Arizona, contact our team of professionals to request a consultation!

 What is Paternity?

 Many people mistakenly believe that the term “paternity” refers to situations in which it is questionable who the father of a child is.
 When it comes to legal terminology, this is not always the case.
 In the most simple terms, paternity is the legal determination and establishment of who a child’s father is.

 For more information related to paternity in the state of Arizona, be sure to check out our online resources, including our FAQ page.
 In addition to answers to frequently asked questions, you’ll also find helpful videos and court case references.

-Why is Legal Establishment of Paternity Important?
+Why is the Legal Establishment of Paternity Important?

-Have you ever heard that a man’s name on a birth certificate document is sufficient proof that he is the rightful father of the child?
+Have you ever heard that a man’s name on a birth certificate document is sufficient proof that he is the legal father of the child?
 This is a common misconception that many people have, and a scary one, too.
 If this were all it took to establish who a child’s father was, anyone listed as the father on the birth certificate would be legally, financially, and medically responsible for the child.
 Imagine the ramifications for fathers who had no idea their name was placed on a birth certificate.

 As you can see, having proper legal channels for determining paternity is vital, and for many reasons.
-Some of the most common reasons legal establishment of paternity is so important include:
+Some of the most common reasons legal establishment of paternity is so important to include:

 - Establishing Father’s Rights.
 In the state of Arizona, an unwed father has no legal rights related to a child until he establishes paternity.
 This means he has no rights to visitation or involvement in parenting choices such as where the child attends school or any medical decisions.
-For unwed father’s wishing to have involvement and an active voice in his child’s life, legal determination of paternity is necessary and paramount.
+For unwed fathers wishing to have participation and an active voice in his child’s life, legal determination of paternity is necessary and paramount.

 - Securing Financial Support.
 If an unwed father has no legal rights to a child in the absence of establishing paternity, he is not held financially responsible for anything related to the child.
 This can prove problematic for unwed mothers who are unable to raise a child on one income, or if the child has extensive medical expenses.
 Legally establishing paternity is the only way for the mother to secure financial assistance from the child’s father.